 Of course, customers with disabilities do want and deserve access to the same services as everyone else.
 So this isn’t a myth, per se.
 But it’s not the whole picture, either.
 People with disabilities may also want and need something very different in their interactions with financial services websites.
 Oftentimes, individuals have specific financial or banking needs that are related to their experience of living with a disability.

 Financial institutions are starting to recognize these needs, prompting them to go beyond merely ensuring that their services are web accessible.
 They also offer special products and services that are geared to people with disabilities.
 Examples include:

 - financing programs for adaptive equipment and assistive technology

 - vehicle loans designed to cover both the vehicle and the accessibility modifications

 - an accessibility banking coordinator who is knowledgeable about disability-friendly services

 - tax-advantaged ABLE savings accounts

 When financial institutions draw attention to those offerings that are tailored to customers with disabilities, it demonstrates that these organizations are aware of their needs.
 It also shows that they care about doing business with this sizeable group of consumers who just happen to have disabilities.

-By developing a dedicated web page to explaining the various ways you meet the needs of people with disabilities, whether it’s accomplished by removing online barriers or offering customized products and services, you’ll attract more business from the disability market and generate more good will, which will further enhance your reputation in the marketplace.
+By developing a dedicated web page to explain the various ways you meet the needs of people with disabilities, whether it’s accomplished by removing online barriers or offering customized products and services, you’ll attract more business from the disability market and generate more good will, which will further enhance your reputation in the marketplace.

 - Bank Branches Decrease as Industry Evolves with Technology JLL, 2017